OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Results

 We use QM9star \cite{tang2024qm9star}, a QM9-based dataset \cite{ramakri_qm9_2014} with neutral open-shell doublet molecules (radicals), closed-shell charged molecules (anions and cations), and neutral closed-shell molecules (neutrals).
 Each molecular property is calculated at the B3LYP-D3(BJ)/6-311+G(d,p) level of theory.
 We evaluate \ourmodel{}'s performance on two tasks: (1) the total energy ($E_\text{tot}$) of molecules with varying spins and charges; and (2) the HOMO and LUMO energy levels of radical species for both spins, $\alpha$ and $\beta$ ($E^\alpha_\text{HOMO}$, $E^\alpha_\text{LUMO}$, $E^\beta_\text{HOMO}$, $E^\beta_\text{LUMO}$).

 For the total energy $E_\text{tot}$ prediction, we train all models with the delta-learning strategy.
 This enables assessing the advantage of orbital learning separately, by comparing against purely geometry-based models.
 We evaluate each model using training data of varying sizes.
-All training and validation datasets are composed of an equal distribution of species (neutral, radical, cation, anion).
+All training and validation datasets are composed of equally distributed species (neutral, radical, cation, anion).
 The largest training set consists of 400K data (100K for each species), 20K validation data (5K for each species), and $\sim$75K test data ($\sim$15K neutrals, 20K for other species).
 We keep the species ratio the same in all smaller training and validation sets.

 As shown in Figure \ref{fig:qm9star_learning_curves}(A), \ourmodel{} outperforms the other models consistently on the combined test set for all training sets of different sizes.
 Additionally, \ourmodel{} outperforms all other models for each separate species across all training sets of different sizes except for the neutral subset in training sizes above 200K. \ourmodel{} is especially valuable in predicting non-neutral species (radical, anion, cation), with smaller differences between the $E_\text{tot}$ mean absolute errors (MAEs) of neutral and non-neutral species (\SI{}Table \ref{tab:app:qm9star_summary_table}).